 The specification of the containment tree provides a mechanism to address dynamic configuration of a PCD.
 For example, a patient monitor may have one or more "plug-ins" which may be added to and removed from the patient monitor as the patient’s clinical condition changes.
 These should be individually identifiable by a unique device instance identifier.
 When a plug-in is removed, the ordinal numbers previously assigned to that plug-in should be reserved.
 Addition of a new plug-in with a different unique device instance identifier shall result in the assignment of ordinal numbers which have not been reserved.
 Replacement of the "known" plug-in after its removal shall result in the re-assignment of the same reserved ordinal number to the plug-in that it formerly had.
 If the DOR system cannot distinguish individual instances of a module, it may treat modules that are functionally equivalent as though they were the same module for the purposes of the above scheme.

-ISO/IEEE Nomenclature mapping to HL7 OBX-3
+A.1 ISO/IEEE Nomenclature mapping to HL7 OBX-3

 The ISO/IEEE Nomenclature provides an unambiguous coding which is mapped to HL7 OBX-3 as follows: